Voibe Logo voibe

 Tips

-• Use both modes together.
-Set Push-to-Talk for quick corrections and Hands-Free for longer writing sessions.
-You can configure different hotkeys for each.
+• Use the modes together.
+Reach for Push-to-Talk for quick corrections, Hands-Free for longer writing, and Live Dictation when you want to watch the text land.
+You can set a different hotkey for each.

 • Pick a side.
 Assign a right-side modifier key (like Right Option) for dictation so your left hand stays free for regular shortcuts.